thingweb/node-wot/CONTRIBUTING.md

-# Contributing to Eclipse ThingWeb
+# Contributing to Eclipse Thingweb

 Thanks for your interest in this project.